tylim88/FireCall/README.md

 Note: Logging doesn't include saving it to a file or somewhere, it only logs it to the Firebase functions console.
 If you want to save the errors, then do it within function form.

-Whatever the function return, it will get logged on the console.
+Whatever object literal the function return and(empty object = nothing to log) get logged on the console, except the `logType` props.

+`logType` props is an optional prop that set the type of your log, by default it is `error`.

 ## Const Assertion